shiv-1203/Pokedex/README.md

 **Note:** If you plan to host your frontend app on GitHub Pages, only then you need to install `gh-pages`.

 Explore the captivating world of Pokemon with our feature-rich Pokedex app! 🚀

+Visit the [Pokedex_App](https://shiv-1203.github.io/Pokedex/) hosted on GitHub Pages.

+## Navigation and Execution

+1. Click on the [Pokedex_App](https://shiv-1203.github.io/Pokedex/) to explore the live application. 🖱️

+2. Upon clicking the link, a **spinner** will load until the data is fetched.
+Please wait for a couple of minutes for the frontend to load as it fetches data from one or more API sources. ⏳

+    - This initial loading phase ensures that the application retrieves the necessary Pokemon data for an immersive experience.

+3. Navigate to the **"Type Filter"** tab in the top right corner.
+Select a Pokemon type, and wait for the results to load.
+The total count of results for the selected type out of the total 1302 Pokemon will be displayed. 🧭

+    - The **"Type Filter"** allows you to filter and explore Pokemon based on their types.
+The live count keeps you informed about the number of Pokemon available for the selected type.

+4. Use the **"Search"** tab to enter a correct Pokemon ID or name.
+The results, along with a count of 1, will be displayed.
+For incorrect or non-existent IDs or names, the result count will be 0. 🔍

+    - The **"Search"** functionality provides a quick way to access specific Pokemon by their ID or name, with real-time result feedback.

+5. Note that keeping the search bar empty and pressing the search button won't work.
+Make changes to the search bar content for the button to be clickable. ⚠️

+    - This ensures intentional searches, preventing accidental or empty queries.

+Feel free to explore the project and reach out if you have any questions or feedback.
+Happy exploring! 🎉